mrpappas/surfboard_log.py/README.md

 ##### Config:
 Modem.log is created automatically and is by default stored in the same directory.
-Set IP variable to your modem's IP, the default on my model was http://192.168.100.1/cmSignal.htm
+Set IP variable to your modem's IP, the default on my model was http://192.168.100.1/cmSignalData.htm
-If you need to change the IP ensure you include the suffix `/cmSignal.htm`
+If you need to change the IP ensure you include the suffix `/cmSignalData.htm`
 The page you are aiming for looks like this:

 ![Alt text](https://s30.postimg.org/76e7gd5kh/4034_signal.png "Your page should look like this")

 Signal thresholds are measured in **dB** (decibels) or **dBmV** (decibel millivolts) are adjusted throughout their _high or _low variables, example:

-    downstream_high = 15
+    downstream_high = 10
-    downstream_low = -15
+    downstream_low = -10

-The default values are industry standards but your provider may have different tolerances.
+The default values are fairly standard but your provider may have different tolerances.

 ## Usage:
-I set it as a cron job and have it run every 30 minutes.
+I set it as a cron job and have it run every 20 minutes.
 0,30 * * * * python3 ~/surfboard_log.py

 ## Support: